-Figure 12.46 | (a) CO_2 emissions for the RCP2.6 scenario (black) and three illustrative modified emission pathways leading to the same warming. (b) Global temperature change relative to pre-industrial for the pathways shown in panel (a). (c) Grey shaded bands show Integrated Assessment Model (IAM) emission pathways over the 21st century.
+Figure 12.46: a) CO2 emissions for the RCP2.6 scenario (black) and three illustrative modified emission pathways leading to the same warming, b) global temperature change relative to preindustrial for the pathways shown in panel (a). c) Grey shaded bands show IAM emission pathways over the 21st century.
 The pathways were grouped based on ranges of likely avoided temperature increase in the 21st century.
 Pathways in the darkest three bands likely stay below 2°C, 3°C, 4°C by 2100, respectively (see legend), while those in the lightest grey band are higher than that.
 Emission corridors were defined by, at each year, identifying the 15th to 85th percentile range of emissions and drawing the corresponding bands across the range.
-Individual scenarios that follow the upper edge of the bands early on tend to follow the lower edge of the band later on.
-Black-white lines show median paths per range. (d) Global temperature relative to pre-industrial for the pathways in (c).
-(Data in (c) and (d) based on Rogelj et al. (2011).)
-Coloured lines in (c) and (d) denote the four RCP scenarios.
+Individual scenarios that follow the upper edge of the band searly on tend to follow the lower edge of the band later on.
+Black-white lines show median paths per range, d) global temperature relative to preindustrial for the pathways in panel c.
+Data in panels c, d based on Rogelj et al. (2011).
+Coloured lines in c, d denote the four RCP scenarios.